Morg92b/JS-Basics-Practice/Readme.md

 ### Description

-This repository contains exercises and mini-projects to practice and refresh JavaScript fundamentals, including variables, functions, loops, DOM manipulation, and ES6 features.
+This repository contains exercises to practice and refresh JavaScript fundamentals, including variables, functions, loops, and ES6 features.

 ### Installation